IMPORTANT: A message from Mitsubishi Motors on COVID-19 for our customers and employees - read here

 6 The Blind Spot Warning, Lane Change Assist, and Rear Cross Traffic Alert systems are driver aids only and are not substitutes for safe and careful driving.
 Under certain circumstances, these systems may not detect other vehicles correctly.

 7 Airbags are part of a Supplemental Restraint System (SRS).
-To decrease the risk of injury from a deploying airbag, always wear your seat belt, sit upright in the middle of the seat and do not lean against the door.
+To decrease the risk of injury from a deploying airbag, always wear your seat belt, sit upright in the middle of the seat, keep feet on floorboard, and do not lean against the door.
 Always place children 12 and under in the rear seat and use appropriate child restraints.
 Never place a rear-facing infant restraint in the front seat.
 See your owner's manual and the instructions provided with your child restraint for additional information.

 8 The Rear-View Camera system is a driver aid only and is not a substitute for visual confirmation.
 The view on the screen is limited and objects outside that view will not be seen.